SamStudio8/samstudio8.github.io.off/_posts/2015-06-24-sanger-sequel.md

 [^2]: The sequencing was conducted at different depths between the two standalone studies and it was suspected this may introduce some bias I didn't want to deal with.

 [^3]: Not that I'm ever in there, anyway.

+[^4]: For what is *at least* the 10th major house move I've made since heading out to university.